Archive for month: October, 2016

 You’ve probably often seen piles of wooden pallets in the back of warehouses, large stores, factories and other large businesses.
 But, in recent years, reclaimed wood has exploded in popularity.
 DIY websites, craft shows, and decorating magazines are time and time again giving us ideas on what we can do with this shipping pallets.
+One idea is to use pallets to upgrade or update your storage structure.
+Additionally, we’ve even seen people build sheds completely with these wooden materials—but for this post, we’ll focus on sharing ideas for using them for your existing shed.

 Shelving Units Made from Pallets